cjplatten/ce-load-balancing-node-api-take-2-2/README.md

 In order to load balance we need to identify the two servers in a form of group.
 AWS does this through a service service called [Target groups](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html).

-Under the EC2 section of the console you will see **Target groups**, navigate to that section and create a new Target Grouo
+Under the EC2 section of the console you will see **Target groups**, navigate to that section and create a new Target Group

 Make sure **Instances** is selected for the **Target type**